cs0320/notes/book/src/security/security_and_threat_modeling.md

 # Security And Threat Modeling (All Too Briefly)

-**These notes are an outline, not a complete text.
-Read accordingly!
-They are also a draft, and may change before class.**
+Today's notes are more of an outline.

 ## Taxis

-Unfortunately, the article I was planning to discuss today, [Of Taxis and Rai nbows](https://tech.vijayp.ca/of-taxis-and-rainbows-f6bc289679a1), is no longer accessible.
-The corresponding [Hacker News thread](https
+Today's discussion: [Of Taxis and Rainbows](https://medium.com/vijay-pandurangan/of-taxis-and-rainbows-f6bc289679a1).
+There's also a corresponding [Hacker News thread](https://news.ycombinator.com/item?id=7926358).
-://news.ycombinator.com/item?id=7926358) is still present, however.

 (1) Let's talk about the core anonymization issue that the article reported on.
-   - what's in the data, and what was anonymized?
+   - What's in the data, and what was anonymized?
-   - what did they do to anon the data before release?
+   - What did they do to anonymize the data before release?
-   - what went wrong? (how was the anon. circumvented?)
+   - What went wrong? (how was the anon. circumvented?)
-   - is this attack a generally useful technique? for what?
+   - Is this attack a generally useful technique? for what?
-   - what could have been done differently?
+   - What could have been done differently?

+(1) Takeaways:
-Takeaway: anonymization is hard, and impossible to undo mistakes. think carefully, and seek professional advice.
+* True anonymization is hard, and it's difficult if not impossible to undo mistakes.
+* Often the interests of historians, social scientists, journalists and others may be competing with privacy interests.
+There is not always a single right answer, and there certainly isn't an absolute answer that is right for all such cases.
+* When presented with such a situation in tech, think carefully.
+Seek advice if it's available on both the technical and non-technical angles.
 Here, the FOIA request was answered in *2 days*.
-Is that enough time?

 (2) What could an adversary do with this data?
-   - vs. driver, taxi?
+   - What can they do by de-anonymizing the driver and taxi?
-   - don't get distracted by the anon issue: what about the passengers?
+   - Don't get distracted by the anonymization issue!
+What about the _passengers_?
-   - is there any risk of correlation with other data?
+   - Is there any risk of correlation with other data?
-   - are there possible defenses?
+   - Are there possible defenses?

 (3) Let's analyze this Hacker News exchange.
 There were 2 arguments I thought were interesting near the top:
   - "NYC is too dense for reasonable correlation"
   - "nobody who lives in a non-dense part of NYC can afford to take a taxi anyway"

 New York City is a lot more than skyscrapers.
 It includes, say, Staten Island:

 ![](https://i.imgur.com/TYsQNas.png)